-As one of the UK’s leading choices for bespoke plantation shutters and wooden blinds, Riverside Shutters offer a superb range of highly elegant yet stylishly sophisticated window and door shutter systems for the kitchen.
+As one of the UK’s leading choices for bespoke plantation shutters and wooden blinds, Riverside Shutters offer a superb range of highly elegant yet stylishly sophisticated window and door shutter systems for the kitchen and dining area.
 The safe and practical alternative to curtains and other window coverings, our premium quality kitchen shutters are made to measure and they are also easy to clean.

 When choosing a plantation shutter for the kitchen, the choice of materials that the blind is constructed from can make a huge difference in terms of performance.
 The team at Riverside Shutters personally recommend using our Lancaster product range which is built from MDF.
 This exhibits superior strength and can simply be wiped with a damp cloth or a feather duster for cleaning purposes.

 Whether you are looking for a contemporary window cover for your kitchen at home, or you run a restaurant, a bed and breakfast or a gym, our custom made plantation shutters can be built to fit any shape, size or style of window.
 If you are looking to maintain an excellent level of privacy and security and you want an advanced shutter system that is easy to use and maintain, we can provide a free home survey whilst showing you samples of the most appropriate wooden shutter blinds for your needs.